 Unlicensed financial advice by real estate agents to tenants

-ASIC is advising tenants who may have received unlicensed from real estate agents to report misconduct to ASIC.
+- ASIC is advising tenants who may have received unlicensed financial advice from real estate agents to report it to ASIC.

 ASIC is aware that some real estate agents are advising tenants who are unable to pay their rent, or who may find themselves in such a situation in future, to consider applying for early release of their superannuation.
 Recent media reports and social media commentary outlining this conduct by some real estate agents is of significant concern to ASIC.

 As part of the Federal Government’s COVID-19 economic response package, the Australian Tax Office (ATO) has announced it will implement a measure to allow individuals affected by COVID-19 to access their superannuation early, with up to $10,000 in 2019-2020 and a further $10,000 in 2020-2021.
 ASIC is concerned that the conduct by real estate agents referred to above may:

 - constitute unlicensed financial advice in contravention of section 911A of the Corporations Act

 - not be in the best interests of individuals in contravention of section 961B of the Corporations Act.